Frequently Asked Questions

-Just let us know your address!
+Just let us know your name and address!
 We are happy to send you a pack of replacement bushings free of charge.
-The only information we need to process your request is your name and shipping address.
 Once processed, you should receive the bushings within 3-5 business days.
 To replace bushing, simply press in new bushing with a vice and use a block of wood with a relief hole for the old bushing to exit.
 Please contact us here or call 760-279-3033 with your name and shipping address and we will take care of the rest!